FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \subsection{Novel Task--Video2EMG}

-sEMG provides feedback on muscle functional state and correlates with action quality.
-We envision a future where EMG signal could be estimated directly videos.
-Such technology would enable provide precise---muscle-level---feedback and intervention.
+Surface-EMG (sEMG) signals provides crucial feedback on muscle functional state and correlates with action quality.
+However, acquiring sEMG data is costly.
+To mitigate that, we envision a future where EMG signal could be estimated directly from videos.
+Such technology would enable provide precise---muscle-level---feedback and intervention in cost-effective manner.
 To that end, we introduce a new task of estimating sEMG signals from videos.
-Our FLEX dataset with paired recordings of videos and EMG signals can enable this new research direction.

-\textbf{Video2EMG Baseline Model.} Inspired by the emg2pose\cite{salter2024emg2pose} framework, we designed an end-to-end visual regression model combining a ResNet backbone with an LSTM.
+Our FLEX dataset with synchronized recordings of videos and EMG signals can enable this new research direction. \textbf{Video2EMG Baseline Model:} Inspired by the emg2pose \cite{salter2024emg2pose} framework, we designed end-to-end visual regression models that integrate a visual encoder (ResNet or ViT) with an sEMG sequence predictor (LSTM or stacked SVR). \textit{Implementation details} provided in \supplementaryb.
+Code will be released.